DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Model

 Model is the specification of device_family.
-A model number can be used as an article number.
+A model (number/variant) can be used as an article number.
 However, an article number is not always/necessarily a model number.
 Usually, all products have model numbers.
 Often they are listed on the sticker on the device besides the serial number.

 ### Part Number